Posted on Leave a comment

 The Top DeFi Projects on Fantom

 Fantom has a well-developed ecosystem with dApps mostly focusing on DeFi applications.
 Most of the total value locked on Fantom comes from DeFi projects.
-Here are some of the top DeFi projects on Fantom:
+Here are some of the top DeFi projects on Fantom

 1. SpookySwap